Volcano Area

 Volcano House

-This hotel is located on the rim of Kilauea Caldera inside Hawai‘i Volcanoes National Park.
-Reopened in 2013 after a three-year closure.
-Before that it was the longest “continually running” hotel in the state.
-Volcano House opened across the street in 1846 (which...
+Reopened in 2013 after a three-year closure, this hotel is located on the rim of Kilauea Caldera inside Hawai‘i Volcanoes National Park.
+Before its renovation, it was the longest “continually running” hotel in the state.
+Volcano House opened across the street in...

 Read More